spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-merchant-portal-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

-* You have access to `https://mp.mysprykershop.com/agent-security-merchant-portal-gui/login`.
+* Make sure the page is available: `https://mp.mysprykershop.com/agent-security-merchant-portal-gui/login`.
 * Enter incorrect login details for more than nine times within 900 seconds.
-This should lock you out of the login page for 360 seconds.
+Make sure this locks you out of the login page for 360 seconds.
-* Log in as a Merchant agent into the Merchant Portal.
+* Log in as a merchant agent into the Merchant Portal.
 Make sure you have access to `https://mp.mysprykershop.com/agent-dashboard-merchant-portal-gui/merchant-users`.
-* Make sure that Back Office users don't have access to `https://mp.mysprykershop.com/agent-dashboard-merchant-portal-gui/merchant-users`.
+* Make sure Back Office users don't have access to `https://mp.mysprykershop.com/agent-dashboard-merchant-portal-gui/merchant-users`.

 {% endinfo_block %}